medpaf/face-mask-detector/README.md

 ### Face mask detection for static images

-To test the model using static images, apart from using the GUI, which is recommended since it makes the process fairly simple, the following commands can also be issued in the terminal as an example.
+To test the model using static images, apart from using the GUI (under the Image tab), which is recommended since it makes the process fairly simple, the following commands can also be issued in the terminal as an example.
 For Linux, type the following on the terminal:

 ```
 python3 detect_mask_image.py --image examples/ex1